-- The NALC Health Benefit Plan has been part of the FEHB Program since July 1960. - We are a not-for-profit health plan sponsored and administered by the National Association of Letter Carriers (NALC), AFL-CIO. - Our preferred provider organization (PPO) is Cigna HealthCare Shared Administration OAP Network. - Our network provider for mental health and substance abuse benefits is OptumHealth SM Behavioral Solutions (comprised of United Behavioral Health, a UnitedHealth Group company). - Our prescription drug retail network is the NALC CareSelect Network. - Our mail order prescription program and specialty pharmacy services are through Caremark.
+- The NALC Health Benefit Plan has been part of the FEHB Program since July 1960. - We are a not-for-profit health plan sponsored and administered by the National Association of Letter Carriers (NALC), AFL-CIO. - Our preferred provider organization (PPO) is Cigna HealthCare Shared Administration OAP Network. - Our network provider for mental health and substance abuse benefits, applied behavioral analysis therapy, the weight management program, and the smoking cessation programis OptumHealthBehavioral Solutions (comprised of United Behavioral Health, a UnitedHealth Group company). - Our prescription drug retail network is the NALC CareSelect Network. - Our mail order prescription program and specialty pharmacy services are through Caremark.

-If you want more information about us, call (703) 729-4677 or 1-888-636-NALC (6252), or write to NALC Health Benefit Plan, 20547 Waverly Court, Ashburn, VA 20149.
-You may also visit our website at www.nalc.org/depart/hbp.
+If you want more information about us, call 703-729-4677 or 888-636-NALC (6252), or write to NALC Health Benefit Plan, 20547 Waverly Court, Ashburn, VA 20149.
+You may also visit our website at www.nalchbp.org.

-Your rights CDHP and Value Options
+CDHP and Value Option